onera/paradigm/README.md

     <img src="doc/_static/logo.svg" alt="Logo" width="25%"/>
 </p>

-**ParaDiGM** (*Parallel Distributed General Mesh*) is a parallel computational geometry library under LGPL, with interfaces in C, Fortran and Python.
+**ParaDiGM** (*Parallel Distributed General Mesh*) is a library for managing meshes in a massively parallel distributed environment, with interfaces in C, Python and Fortran.

 ## Documentation  ##

+The user documentation is available [here](https://onera.github.io/paradigm/index.html).

-User documentation is deployed on ONERA's internal GitLab pages server and can be found [here](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/index.html).
+ONERA users can also access the documentation deployed on ONERA's [internal Gitlab pages server](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev/index.html).

 ## Build and install ##